arnokrenslehner/LTPS/README.md

 # LTPS
 LTPS (**L**ow **T**emperature **P**ower **S**ystem) is a power supply board designed for high-altitude balloon applications.
-It provides three step-up converters and load switches as well as an ADC which can be read via I2C.
+It provides three step-up converters and load switches as well as an ADC which can be read via I2C. <br>
+The smb connector on the upper left side is part of the "remove before flight" circuitry, you can use a shorted out smb plug to disable the whole
+LTPS system.

 ![alt text](pictures/LTPS_renderview.jpg)